This post may contain affiliate links. Please read our disclosure policy.

 gingerbread granola ingredients on a kitchen counter.

-• Spices: The combination of cinnamon, nutmeg, allspice, ginger, and cloves create the classic gingerbread flavor profile.
+• Spices: A blend of cinnamon, ginger, nutmeg, allspice, and cloves gives this granola its warm gingerbread flavor.

-• Salt and Vanilla Extract: Both elevate the flavors and should not be skipped.
+• Salt and Vanilla Extract: Both enhance the overall flavor and balance the sweetness, don’t skip them.

 How To Make Gingerbread Granola